If you stream to Twitch, Facebook, YouTube or other streaming platforms, you can use spf.io to add captions or subtitles to your livestream with OBS.

 As an example, check out this brief clip of a church in Indonesia showing captions in OBS.

 Note: If you’re looking for a simpler setup, you can embed your livestream in spf.io’s audience view and the captions/subtitles can show up right there!
 This enables you to support lots of languages.

-Step 1: Open the streamer and projector view for your session
+Step 2: Open projector view for your session

 Click on the “Start Projector” button for the session.

 Step 3: Configure subtitles and enable chroma key background

 In the projector controller, open the subtitles/closed captioning configuration.

 Ensure “Enable display” is active.
 Change settings to make the subtitles/captions look the way you want.
 For example, many people choose to enable “Scroll” and “Text shadow” for visibility.

 Click on the Chroma Key background button.
 This will change the background color of your projector view to be the chroma key color.
 The default green color is sufficient.